 The Basics of Paying Yourself First

-Sometimes, the pay yourself first strategy may be called “reverse budgeting.”
+Sometimes, the pay yourself first strategy may also be called “reverse budgeting.”
 This is because instead of prioritizing your money around bills and debt, it’s based on your retirement and savings goals.

 Why Should I Pay Myself First?